RunestoneInteractive/httlads/_sources/Statistics/cs2_new_business_data.rst

 Any time you are introducing data from another source, you are likely to run into inconsistencies and missing data.

 Now that you have learned how to use ``VLOOKUP``.
-Add another column to starting a business spreadsheet.
+Add another column to business start-up spreadsheet.

 1. You can start by either copy/pasting the whole spreadsheet into a new tab in the same spreadsheet or importing the CSV file into a new tab in the same spreadsheet.

-2. Next, we will want to add a column to the starting a business spreadsheet that contains the population for each country.
+2. Next, we will want to add a column to the business start-up spreadsheet that contains the population for each country.

 Summarizing Key Business Data Using Pivot Table